JinnZ2/JinnZ2/JinnZ2/experiments/Clay.md

 Innovative Applications
 	•	Radiation Shielding: Clay can be incorporated into building materials to provide natural radiation shielding.
 	•	Historical Wisdom, Modern Tech: By merging ancient clay techniques with modern engineering, we can develop sustainable solutions for water, soil, and radiation management.

+However, we do know that terra preta was made by adding things like charcoal (biochar), broken pottery, compost, and other organic matter into the soil.
+Modern researchers who study terra preta and similar soils have tried to recreate it, and they often use roughly around 10% biochar mixed in with compost and local soil.
+But these ratios can vary depending on what you’re trying to grow and the specific soil conditions.